DeepDoge/knochi/README.md

 # Eternis

-An unstoppable, public, permissionless platform with a multi-chain perma-database.
-Allows users to post and interact across different blockchains while maintaining control over their data.
-Indexed through various technologies and protocols, it offers a customizable and resilient experience built on blockchain and decentralized principles.
+An unstoppable, adminless, permissionless, permanent and ungoverned multi-chain platform that offers a customizable and resilient experience built on blockchain and real decentralized principles

 ## How Eternis Works